Asian Relations Conference: Afghanistan

-The delegation from the Kingdom of Afghanistan was led by Dr. Abdul Majid Khan, President of Kabul University, who headed one session of the Round Table for "Cultural Problems".
+The delegation from the Kingdom of Afghanistan was led by Dr. Abdul Majid Khan, President of Kabul University, who headed one session of the Round Table on "Cultural Problems".

 Bhutan

 Bhutan sent two observers, Jigme Palden Dorji and Rani C. Dorji, but no delegates.

 Burma

 Burma was, at the time of the conference, undergoing the 1947 Burmese general election, and Aung San did not attend due to his campaign.
 The Burmese delegation was led by Justice Kyaw Myint of the Rangoon High Court.
 Notable delegates included Htin Aung, Hla Myint, Thein Han, Tha Hla, Ba Lwin, M. A. Rashid and Mya Sein, while notable observers included Thakin Mya and Chan Htoon.

-The Burmese resistance to British was discussed, with the Philippines proposing "a policy of peaceful resistance" for the country, which Daw Saw Inn rejected as "the Burmese are a nation of fighters."
+The Burmese resistance to British was discussed, with the Philippines proposing "a policy of peaceful resistance" for the country, which Daw Saw Inn rejected, stating "the Burmese are a nation of fighters."
 The Burmese delegation, along with Ceylon and Malaya, also raised the issue of Chinese and Indian immigrants in their countries.